karlstav/cava/README.md

 * [anko](https://github.com/anko)
 * [livibetter](https://github.com/livibetter)

-for mayor contributions in the early development of this project.
+for major contributions in the early development of this project.

 Also thanks to [dpayne](https://github.com/dpayne/) for figuring out how to find the pulseaudio default sink name.